-Electronic games, readers, music devices, or smart watches are not permitted unless provided by the school.
-If an elementary student has a phone at school, it is to remain turned off and in the student's backpack.
-If electronic devices are taken from elementary students, parents will be required to pick them up from the office at the end of the day.
+No cell phones or smart watches are allowed in school.
+Electronic games/readers/music devices/smart watches are not permitted, unless provided by the school.
+If electronic devices are taken from elementary students, parents will be required to pick them up from the office at the end of the school day.
 Additional violations of this policy may result in the item being kept for an extended period of time.